rjgsousa/face-liveness-age-detector/README.md

 ## Reproducibility

-1. Create a conda environment
+Before proceeding, first create a conda environment

 ```bash
 conda create -n FLAD python=3.10
 conda activate FLAD
 ```

+### Video

-2. Install project with `make run-experiment-standalone`
+1. Install project with `make run-experiment-standalone`

-3. Results will be displayed as it processes the video
+2. Results will be displayed as it processes the video

+### Images Liveness

+1.

 ## Documentation